thejsway/thejsway/README.md

 This repository contains the English source files for **The JavaScript Way** book.

-You may browse its content [here](manuscript/), but a nicer alternative is the [online version](https://thejsway.net) which is also free to read.
+You may browse its content [here](manuscript/), but a nicer alternative is the [online version](https://thejsway.net) which is free to read.

 This book is also available on [Leanpub](https://leanpub.com/thejsway) (PDF, EPUB), [Amazon](https://www.amazon.com/dp/2956444611?ref_=pe_3052080_397514860) (Kindle, paperback) and [Educative](https://www.educative.io/courses/the-complete-javascript-course-build-a-real-world-app-from-scratch) (interactive course).